Leonardo-1107/tempMPM/docs/source/mpm.rst

                 feature_list.append(feature)
                 feature_dict[feature] = np.array(rst)

-And process the labels by dealing the ''common_main'' in deposite files:
+Then, we can process the labels by dealing the deposite files in this dataset,

 .. code-block:: python